al8n/getifs/README.md

 Because all of current network interfaces crates do not support fetching `MTU`, and almost all of them are using `libc::getifaddrs`.
 This crate tries to avoid unneeded allocation and use more underlying method to achieve the same functionalities.

+## Pedigree

+- The code in this crate is inspired by Golang's `interface.go`.

 #### License

 `getifs` is under the terms of both the MIT license and the